 Current NHS advice is to keep your baby in the same room as you until she is six months old, particularly when sleeping, but a monitor can be helpful for when you need to pop to the loo or head into the kitchen to make dinner and still make sure your baby is sleeping easy.

 Do you need a baby monitor?

 If you live in a flat or small house and are confident that you’ll hear your baby when she wakes or stirs at nap time, you might feel that you don’t need a baby monitor at all.
-But lots of parents like the peace of mind that comes with using one – it’s very reassuring to watch or listen to your baby sleeping soundly while you put your feet up and enjoy a well-earned cup of tea!
+But it's always good to have peace of mind and for lots of parents – it’s very reassuring to watch or listen to your baby sleeping soundly while you put your feet up and enjoy a well-earned cup of tea!
 A monitor also eliminates the need to creep into your baby’s room to check on her – you’ll see her stirring on the screen or hear her via the parent unit the moment she wakes.

 Additional features to look out for: